Geneva is a private, four-year comprehensive Christian college of the arts, sciences, and professional studies.

 The majors with the highest enrollment are Business, Engineering, Education, Biology, Communication, Psychology, Student Ministry, and Human Services.

-Geneva offers master's degrees in Business Administration (MBA), Cardiovascular Science, Counseling, Higher Education, Organizational Leadership, Reading and Special Education.
+Geneva offers master's degrees in Business Administration (MBA), Counseling, Higher Education and Organizational Leadership.

 Geneva’s general engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, one of only 15 CCCU schools to offer and ABET-accredited, four-year engineering program.